GSGSDgggdzez/Cyberdocs/IA/TTP.md

-We train IA using `.h5` file
+We train AI using `.h5` file

 ### TensorFlow

-TensorFlow permet de créer, entraîner et déployer facilement des modèles de ML qui peuvent s'exécuter dans n'importe quel environnement.
+TensorFlow makes it easy to create, train and deploy ML models that can run in any environment.

 TensorFlow models can execute arbitrary code during deserialization ([reference blog](https://splint.gitbook.io/cyberblog/security-research/tensorflow-remote-code-execution-with-malicious-model)).